The Nonresident’s Guide to Michigan Deer Hunting

 It’s important too, that you come back year after year.
 That means being safe.
 In Michigan you are required to wear hunter’s orange during any time you hunt with a firearm, and any time you’re in the woods between November 15 through 30, regardless of whether you’re carrying a bow or firearm (unless you’re duck hunting).
 The orange garment must be visible from all sides and be the outermost garment on your person.

 Firearm deer hunters are allowed to hunt from a tree or elevated platform in the state.
 While a safety harness is not mandatory, it should be.
 There is no good reason to go up into a stand and not wear some kind of safety harness.
 While accidents are on a sharp decline, every year, there is at least one accident involving a hunter falling out of a treestand, and the person never has a safety harness on.
 Don’t be a statistic!
 Don’t be that guy!
-If you think a harness is too cumbersome or uncomfortable, try something like the new Tree Spider clothing line.
-If you can wear a pair of pants with suspenders, you can wear the Tree Spider harness.
+If you think a harness is too cumbersome or uncomfortable, try something like a Hunter Safety System harness to keep you safe.

 So with that, we say welcome.
 Come and enjoy Michigan and all of the splendor that is the Pure Michigan great outdoors!

 This article was produced in partnership with Pure Michigan.